Step 1: Get accepted to Carroll University

 Step 5: Apply for local, regional and national outside scholarships for which you may qualify

 Check with your high school guidance office, chamber of commerce, parents' employers and any free scholarship websites like fastweb.com, etc. At Carroll, typically any outside scholarship you receive will go 100% to your benefit.
-Any aid coming from the federal government, state, or institution will automatically be included in your award once you file the FAFSA.
+Any aid coming from the federal government, state, or institution will automatically be included in your aid offer once you file the FAFSA.

-Step 6: Get your Financial Aid Award
+Step 6: Get your Financial Aid Offer

 If you have any special or unusual circumstances that the FAFSA does not reflect, please contact the Financial Aid Office at finaid@carrollu.edu or 262.524.7296.